nmFaizz/renimo_v2/README.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser.

-You can start editing the home page by modifying `app/page.tsx`.
-The page will auto-update as you edit the file.
+You can start editing the main page by modifying `app/page.tsx`.
+Changes are reflected instantly.

 ## Project Structure

 ```
-app/          # Main application pages and routes
+app/          # Application pages and routes
-public/       # Static files
+public/       # Static files (images, favicon, etc.)
 styles/       # Global styles
 README.md     # Project documentation
 ...